Topics > Child Abuse > Additional Resources

 If reading material on these issues may disturb or upset you, remember to take care of yourself, and that you can always come back to this page or any of the links below when you feel prepared.

-1in6.org The mission of 1in6 is “to help men who have had unwanted or abusive sexual experiences in childhood live healthier, happier lives.”
+1in6.org The mission of 1in6 is “to help men who have had unwanted or abusive sexual experiences live healthier, happier lives.”
 Their website has many resources for the men they serve, and for people who care about them.
 (I was a founding board member, long-time adviser, and wrote most of the pages on the 1in6 website.)

 Center for Sex Offender Management is a Project of the U.S. Department of Justice’s Office of Justice Programs.
 “Established in June 1997, the Center for Sex Offender Management’s (CSOM) goal is to enhance public safety by preventing further victimization through improving the management of adult and juvenile sex offenders who are in the community.”
 In addition to Frequently Asked Questions, the site has a wealth of information, including Myths and Facts About Sex Offenders and Recidivism of Sex Offenders.

-ChildTrauma Academy This organization, Directed by Dr. Bruce Perry, “focuses on service, training and research in the area of child maltreatment.”
+ChildTrauma Academy This organization, directed by Dr. Bruce Perry, “focuses on service, training and research in the area of child maltreatment.”
 The site has a number of articles by Dr. Perry, including explanations of child abuse effects and Helping Traumatized Children - A Brief Overview for Caregivers.

 Court Appointed Special Advocates (CASA) “Volunteer Court Appointed Special Advocates (CASA) are everyday people who are appointed by judges to advocate for the best interests of abused and neglected children.
 A CASA volunteer stays with each child until he or she is placed into a safe, permanent and nurturing home.”
 More than 900 CASA programs are in operation across the United States, with 52,000 women and men serving as CASA volunteers.
 This website of National CASA explains what CASA’s do, how to become one, etc.